kivy-school/kivy-reloader/README.md

 # Prerequisites
 Install `scrcpy` on your operating system: [Linux](https://github.com/Genymobile/scrcpy/blob/master/doc/linux.md), [Windows](https://github.com/Genymobile/scrcpy/blob/master/doc/windows.md) or [macOS](https://github.com/Genymobile/scrcpy/blob/master/doc/macos.md).
 You will be able to control your device from your computer.

+Install `kivy` on your operating system: choose your operating system on [Kivy School Tutorial](https://kivyschool.com/installation/).

 # Installing the project

 Clone this project, open the folder on terminal and type: